PandasThumb/pandasthumb.github.io/_posts/2017/2017-04-10-big oil-exhales.md

 >It is clear that we are unsure as to what our long-lived pollutants are doing to our environment; however, there seems to be no doubt that the potential damage to our environment could be severe.

-In a nutshell, Stanford predicted <i>in 1968</i> precisely what we are seeing today: warming of the oceans, melting of the polar ice caps, and an overall increase in temperature.
+In a nutshell, Stanford predicted <i>in 1968</i> precisely what we are seeing today: warming of the oceans, melting of the polar ice caps, a rise in sea levels, and an overall increase in temperature.
 I have not read the report, but it looks like the only thing they missed was ocean acidification.

 How did Big Oil or Big Fossil Fuel or whatever you want to call it respond?
 Precisely the same way as Big Tobacco: deny, deny, deny.
 The <i>Guardian</i> further notes,